Powered by MOMENTUM MEDIA

 ==

-Last month, Chalmers revealed that he had tasked Treasury with exploring potential measures to limit tax concessions for property investors.
+Last month, Chalmers revealed he had tasked Treasury with exploring potential measures to limit tax concessions for property investors.
 This admission came amid rising pressure from the Greens to tackle housing affordability, with the party linking support for key housing policies to changes in negative gearing and capital gains tax.

-But while keeping Treasury’s modelling under wraps, Chalmers stated this week: “We all need to do our bit when it comes to investing in building more homes, and that’s our focus, and that’s why we’re not going down the path that has been suggested to us by others when it comes to some of those tax arrangements”.
+But while keeping Treasury’s modelling under wraps, Chalmers stated this week: “We all need to do our bit when it comes to investing in building more homes, and that’s our focus, and that’s why we’re not going down the path that has been suggested to us by others when it comes to some of those tax arrangements.”

 Economists have long argued this perspective.
-In September, AMP’s chief economist Shane Oliver pointed out that tax concessions account for only a “tiny fraction” of the reasons behind high housing costs.
+In September, AMP’s chief economist, Shane Oliver, pointed out that tax concessions account for only a “tiny fraction” of the reasons behind high housing costs.
 He noted that the real issue is the significant gap between housing supply and demand driven by population growth.

-“Reducing the after-tax return for investors may lower house prices in the near term as investor demand falls but will likely boost them over the long term as less investors will mean less rental property supply putting upwards pressure on rents and prices,” Oliver told InvestorDaily.
+“Reducing the after-tax return for investors may lower house prices in the near term as investor demand falls but will likely boost them over the long term as less investors will mean less rental property supply, putting upwards pressure on rents and prices,” Oliver told InvestorDaily.

 Similarly, Mark Chapman, director of tax communications at H&R Block, said that while there may be reasons to examine tax policies related to housing, substantial reform of negative gearing alone is unlikely to solve the housing crisis.